 It’s free, in English, they’ve suggested some water will be thrown, and who doesn’t see panto at Christmas, right?!

-Posted in 75013, child-friendly, Culture, English-speaking communities, expat, Interview, literary scene in Paris, Literature, Paris, Paris secrets, Paris talent, theatre, things to do in Paris
+Posted in 75013, child-friendly, Culture, English-speaking communities, expat, Going out, humour, insolite, literary scene in Paris, off the beaten track, Paris, Paris talent, Random, theatre, things to do in Paris, Unusual